-All posters and publicity items must be dropped off at the Housing and Residence Life Main Office for approval and if approved will be posted by UHRL staff within a week in designated areas.
+All posters and publicity items must be dropped off at the Housing and Residence Life Main Office for approval.
+If approved, UHRL staff will post publicity items within a week in designated areas.
 Materials will be removed after the event has taken place.